MichaelBabiy23/Linux_Terminal/README.txt

 # Description

-This project implements a custom shell program that can execute commands, manage aliases, and run script files.
+This project implements a custom shell program that can execute commands, manage aliases, run script files, and manage processes.
-The shell supports various features such as command execution, alias management, script execution, and tracking of command statistics.
+The shell supports various features such as command execution, alias management, script execution, process management, and tracking of command statistics.

 # Features

 - Command Execution: The shell can execute commands by parsing the input, forking a new process, and executing the command in the child process.
 - Alias Management: Users can create, view, and remove aliases for frequently used commands.
 - Script Execution: The shell can execute script files (.sh files) by reading and executing each line in the script.
+- Process Management: The shell can track and manage background processes.
 - Statistics Tracking: The shell keeps track of the number of successfully executed commands, active aliases, and lines executed from script files.
 - Error Handling: The shell provides error messages for invalid inputs, such as unbalanced quotes, invalid alias formats, and non-script files.

 # Program Database

 - alias_list: A linked list of Alias structs, representing the list of aliases.
-- active_aliases: An integer keeping track of the number of active aliases.
+- process_list: A linked list of Process structs, representing the list of background processes.

 # Program Files